CUSUR Logo

 CUSUR’s analytic networks, when operating in tandem, came to constitute the “US-Ukraine Working Group”.
 The Group currently consists of 20 (5 from each sector of analytic interest for CUSUR) government, NGO and academic “specialists” from Ukraine and an equal number of counterparts from the United States (40 individuals in all).

-Starting in 2021, CUSUR began to press the issue of providing a ‘formal annual report card’ as well as preparing edited/annotated transcripts of the proceedings (plus U-Tube video recordings of self same) and distributing the combined material to the various US governmental and non-governmental agencies that have an interest in Ukraine.
-In 2022 and early 2023, the technical aspects of the project were set in place.
-Presently, CUSUR is pleased to report that it has assembled a team of interns whose sole purpose will be to handle the needed operations, starting in 2024.
-Plans are also afoot to eventually translate the material to be distributed in Ukraine.
+Starting in 2021, CUSUR began to press the issue of providing a ‘formal annual report card’ as well as preparing edited/annotated transcripts of the proceedings (plus U-Tube video recordings of self-same) and distributing the combined material to the various US governmental and non-governmental agencies that showed an interest in Ukraine.
+In the 2022-2024, the technical aspects of the project were set in place.
+CUSUR is ready to report that it has assembled a team of interns whose sole purpose will be to handle the needed operations, starting in 2025.
+Plans are also afoot to translate the material to be distributed in Ukraine eventually.